 In the world of crops, the dosage of fertilizers is entrusted to expert farmers, who refer to their personal experience and knowledge of vegetables.

 Yet, forecasts are not always correct and optimal.
-In some cases, we end up using too little fertilizer, or even too much product, damaging the environment.
+In some cases, you end up using too little fertilizer, or even too much product, damaging the environment.

-A new tool, a recently patented sensor, could drastically change the situation and become the favorite trump card for farmers.
-Nature and technology would really begin to coexist, fighting for the same cause.
+A new tool, a recently patented sensor, could drastically change the situation and become farmers' favorite ace in the hole.
+Nature and technology would truly begin to coexist, fighting for the same cause.

-The sensor we are talking about is called chemPEGS (chemically functionalized paper-based electric gas sensor), designed by the Bioengineering Department of Imperial College London.
-Its goal is to predict the quantities of fertilizers needed to improve the performance of the soil in the long term.
+The sensor we are talking about is called chemPEGS (chemically functionalized paper-based electric gas sensor), designed by the Department of Bioengineering at Imperial College London.
+Its objective is to predict the quantities of fertilizers necessary to improve the performance of the soil in the long term.

 How the idea of ChemPEGS was born